30+ Successful PWA Examples for Your Inspiration

-A progressive web application is mainly a website that looks and performs like an app.
-It enables users to access all the data and capabilities just like a native app.
-These web apps are built in a way by which they are capable, reliable, and installable.
+A progressive web application (PWA) is mainly a website that looks and performs like an app.
+It enables users to access the data and capabilities like a native app.
+But, it is different from a native app.
+These progressive web apps are capable, reliable, and installable.

-Pinterest initially found that their website is offering a slow experience.
-Also, they observed that only 1% of their visitors are converted into sign-ups and app installs.
+Pinterest initially found that its website is offering a slow experience.
+Also, they observed that only 1% of their visitors converted into sign-ups and app installs.
 Hence, they decided to convert their website into a PWA.

 Now, Pinterest PWA provides high-performance, low-bandwidth usage, push notifications, and better support.

 Hence, Pinterest got terrific results: a 44% increase in revenue from user-generated ads, a 50% increase in higher-ad click-through rates, and enhanced engagement from users.

 The size of the Pinterest PWA is 150KB which is way less than the old website with 650KB.
 Moreover, the size of Pinterest PWA is less than native Android (9.6MB) and iOS (56MB) apps.

 In 2017, Twitter found that 80% of its users were mobile & the majority of these users have a poor internet connection.

 Thus, Twitter decided to provide better engagement and performance to all these users.
 Hence, Twitter launched a progressive web app known as “Twitter Lite”.

 Twitter Lite’s size is 600KB, which is way smaller than the size of its Android counterpart (23.5MB).
 It allows users to add PWA to the home screen, send push notifications, and more.